 This is not intended as a precise statement of the law.
-You may wish to seek advice from an advice center or solicitor engaged in private practice.
+You may wish to seek advice from an advice centre or solicitor engaged in private practice.

-If you are renting out a self contained dwelling that doesn’t fall into one of the excluded categories, available through the Related Links section of this page, then you will probably be offering your tenant an assured or short assured tenancy or if created after 1 December 2017 a private residential tenancy.
+If you are renting out a self contained dwelling that doesn’t fall into one of the excluded categories, available through the Related Links section of this page, then you will probably be offering your tenant a private residential tenancy.

 A private residential tenancy was introduced by Scottish Government on 1 December 2017 for landlords/tenants.
 Its purpose is to improve security, stability and predictability for tenants and provide safeguards for landlords, lenders and investors.